Astray is a storytelling project about the world and the Earth.

-As a publication, we seek to take readers on journeys, contemplate the breadth of human experience, and engage in conversation about systems of oppression.
+As a publication, we seek to contemplate the breadth of human experience and engage in conversation about travel, place, culture and identity.

-Self-funded and independent, we welcome story pitches from writers of all stripes.
+Born in “Australia” and now based in Lenapehoking/NYC, we welcome story pitches from writers of all stripes.

 The trouble with travel writing

-A bunch of white male writers have bemoaned what they consider to be the death of travel literature.
+A bunch of commentators have bemoaned what they consider to be the death of travel literature.
 Often citing ‘Eat, Pray, Love’ as the nail in the coffin of the genre, they decry the indulgence of the idea that even conventional travel can somehow “heal the soul” and turn what they call a “suburban ninny” into a philosopher.

-Of course, we roll our eyes at those misogynists, who are referring to the popular I-found-myself-overseas narratives written by white women – but let’s not kid ourselves: lots of travel writing has been deeply harmful.
+Of course, we roll our eyes at this nonsense, which is aimed at the popular I-found-myself-overseas narratives written by women – but let’s not kid ourselves: lots of travel writing has been deeply harmful.

 We see it in the travel section of newspapers, we see it in novels, we see it in in-flight magazines.
 We see it in yoga retreat brochures, we see it in Instagram captions, we see it in guidebooks and tiktok videos.